rzuritamilla/phr/lab_gap/PITCHME.md

 Note: do not forget to ask someone to manage the mentimer site...

 ---?image=lab_gap/figures/pipi.jpg&position=center&size=90%
+@title[pippi]

-Note: let's start the year with pipi's mood!!
+Note: let's start the year with pippi's mood!!

 ---?image=lab_gap/figures/That_s_all_folks.png&size=cover
 @title[end]